michael-steinert/PromptEngineeringEssentials/README.md

 - **Multi-step Tasks**: CoT Prompting works particularly well for Tasks that involve multiple Reasoning Steps or require a Breakdown of the Thought Process.
 - **“Think Step by Step”**: A simple Phrase like "Think step by step" can invoke CoT Reasoning from the Model, encouraging it to break the Task into smaller Steps.
-- **RLHF**: RLHF can be integrated to ensure the Model’s Reasoning aligns with Human Expectations at each Step, enhancing Coherence and Accuracy.
+- **RLHF**: RLHF can be integrated to ensure the Model's Reasoning aligns with Human Expectations at each Step, enhancing Coherence and Accuracy.
 - **Example Prompt**:

 ```text